 - Target’s entry into Canada: In 2011, Target made its first foray into Canada, a move that would cost the company $7 billion dollars.
 Reasons for failure include poor supply chain management, overpricing, and trying to do too much at once with 189 new stores.

 - Volkswagen’s Vehicle Emissions System: Prioritizing cost over quality, competitive pressure, and poor project visibility led Volkswagen to a costly scandal in 2015.
 In short, the company was forced to admit to cheating emissions tests in the US.
 A settlement plan for over 80,000 drivers of 3-liter vehicles is likely to cost around $1.22 billion and follows a $14.7 billion buy-back scheme of 475,000 2-liter vehicles

 - NHS’ Civilian IT Project: The NHS’s NPFIT project, intended to serve 40,000 GPs and 300 plus hospitals, was claimed to be the world’s largest civil IT project.
 Unfortunately, poor planning, lack of change management, and chaos in some hospitals forced the NHS to abandon the project in 2010.
 The original budget of $4.6 billion escalated to $24 billion.

 Whilst not all failures are so spectacular, any delays or deviations from the plan can have major implications.
-In 2014, the Standish Group reported that among the failed or challenged projects:
+In 2015, the Standish Group CHAOS Report that out of all 50K projects in the study:

 Project management is often tough and grueling.
 Challenges are multiple, with some relating to the discipline of project management whilst others emerging as technology and business environments evolve.